RDjarbeng/HTTP-GET-POST-Request-with-GSM/README.md

 }

 ```
-#### Explanation of AT commands:
+#### Explanation of AT commands for GET request:
-> The backslash \ is used as an escape character so that the quotes " used in the command are not mistaken for the code for the Arduino
+> The backslash '\' in the arduino code is used as an escape character so that the quotes " used in the command are not mistaken for the code for the Arduino

 1. **AT**: This command checks the responsiveness of the SIM900 module.
 Expected response: "OK" if the module is responsive.
 2. **AT+SAPBR=3,1,\"Contype\",\"GPRS\"**: Sets the connection type to GPRS.
 Expected response: "OK" if the command is successful.